 To finish, empty the bowl’s contents onto a platter lined with wax or parchment paper.
 Serve with hot sauce on the side.

-The key to making a deep fried dish taste fresh and not be greasy is the temperature of your oil.
-The more consistant the temperature of the oil is, the better.
-So if you hare putting in frozen items, work them in in batches and allow the fry oil to come back to temp between batches.
+The key to making a deep-fried dish taste fresh and not greasy is the temperature of your oil.
+The more consistent the temperature of the oil is, the better.
+So if you are putting in frozen items, work them in batches and allow the fry oil to come back to temp between each batch.